 Beyond its popularity for public performances, Bronson Park has been the social and political heart of Kalamazoo for nearly two centuries.
 The Park is loved and well-used — a place often referred to as Kalamazoo’s ‘front porch’.
-We now have an opportunity to make Bronson Park a better park; to enhance and improve this important part of our collective history for everyone’s future.

 A 21st Century Bronson Park will retain its significance as an important historic cultural landscape, and: